Carlos-Sotop/AI-Reflexive-Architectures/Reflexive AI: A Framework for Layered In.md

 ---

-## Architecture Diagram

 ## Architecture Overview

 The system is structured in layers, each with a distinct cognitive role and memory type.
-## Architecture Overview

-The system is structured in layers, each with a distinct cognitive role:

                          ┌────────────────────────────┐
                          │      Shared Memory Layer    │